 Footnote, Footnotes cannot be used as a reference.
 They should only be used for broad information that may distract the reading continuity if included in the text.
 Footnotes should be typed single-spaced and numerically numbered with an Arabic superscript numeric and should be placed at the end of the text.

-Upon acceptance of an article, authors transfer copyright to the JIEB as part of a journal publishing agreement, but authors still have the right to share their article for personal use, internal institutional use and scholarly sharing purposes, with a DOI link or URL link.
-Author (s) may not upload the manuscript to the internet without permission from the JIEB.
+Upon acceptance of an article, authors transfer copyright to the JIEB as part of a journal publishing agreement, but authors still have the right to share their article for personal use, internal institutional use, and for any use permitted under the CC BY-SA license

 Articles are freely available to the public without any subscription with permitted reuse.
 For open access articles, permitted third party (re)use is defined by the following Creative Commons user licenses: Creative Commons Attribution (CC BY-SA).